 Q: Has language been a problem for you?

-Q: What would you say is the future of Medellin?
+Q: What would you say is the future of Medellín?
 Where is this city headed?

-The government continues to invest heavily in transportation infrastructure and educational systems (with an emphasis on teaching English to the next generation).
+The government continues to invest heavily in transportation infrastructure and educational systems, with an emphasis on teaching English to the next generation.
 The locals are moving up the “class ladder,” and the middle and upper classes are expanding.